shantoroy/shantoroy.github.io/_posts/2020-05-17-matrix-labeling-in-latex.md

 	\]
 	```

-	Let's take a look at the all-side labeling matrix
+	NoLet's take a look at the all side labeling matrix
 	```latex
 	\[
 	\gamma  =